Mayuresh308/Alarm_Clock.github.io/README.md

 # Alarm-Clock
-Alarm Clock By Charan B
+Alarm Clock By Mayuresh Devadkar using Html,CSS,JS.